R-Pi-Cubed/PiCubed-Docs/started.md

 # How cool are you?

 Well if you are here reading this I'd say you're pretty cool but that's not going to help your server if it's a hot potato.
 To get the most out of your Pi 4 we're going to be overclocking the CPU.
 Having a server running constantly on an overclocked Pi will produce heat.
 Heat is the enemy of your system.
 Temperatures of over 80°c will cause your Pi to throttle and you will see undesirable effects on the performance of your server.
 To keep this heat in check you will need a cpu fan for your Pi.
 The most [basic](https://www.raspberrypi.com/products/raspberry-pi-4-case-fan/) of fans will do.
 If you don't like basic you might like something a little more [beefy](https://www.jeffgeerling.com/blog/2019/raspberry-pi-4-might-not-need-fan-anymore).
 I run Ice towers on all of my Pi servers.

+---

+# SD or SSD?

+Without question the biggest performance upgrade you can make to your server is the addition of an external SSD (Solid State Drive)